Farrington High School: Campus

 Farrington High School was designed by noted Hawaiʻi architect Charles William Dickey.
 The 26 acre (100,000 m^{2}) campus, which is located at 1564 North King Street, Honolulu, is bounded on the north by Interstate H-1, on the west by Kalihi Street, and on the east by Houghtailing Street.
 The surrounding neighborhood consists of a mix of residential, commercial, and industrial properties.
 The campus boasts the sculpture The Seed by renowned Hawaiian artist Satoru Abe.

 The school has undergone many renovations within the 2010s.
 In 2012, the school started phase one of a major renovation project, which would result in the overhaul and renovation of older buildings.
 This project resulted in the addition of new buildings, which were created for Smaller Learning Communities.
 Subsequent phases were not completed.

 In November 2012, the school auditorium roof collapsed due to heavy rain.
 A technician doing a sound check in the auditorium was safe from harm due to his location in the stage.
 The roof collapse resulted in a renovation project, which was finished in 2016.
 This resulted in the addition of classroom spaces and other various improvements.

 In 2017, an overhaul was completed on the school's track and field facility.
 This included the resurfacing of the track to a become a synthetic turf field, a locker room, and the addition of a press box to the bleachers area.

 In 2025, following the completion of the Edward “Skippa” Diaz Stadium named after Farrington football coach in 2017. $60 million are raised to replace the area of the swimming pool with a three-story building for new gym and locker rooms.
 Completion of the project is expected at 2027.

 Extracurricular activities

 Athletics

 Farrington's athletic teams, the Governors, compete in the Oahu Interscholastic Association (OIA) and the Hawaii High School Athletic Association (HHSAA); They are former members of the Interscholastic League of Honolulu (ILH).

-The school fields teams in 16 sports: air riflery, baseball (boys), basketball, bowling, canoe paddling, cheerleading (girls), cross country, flag football (girls), football (boys), golf, judo, soccer, softball (girls), tennis, track and field, volleyball, and wrestling.
+The school fields teams in 15 sports: baseball (boys), basketball, bowling, canoe paddling, cheerleading (girls), cross country, flag football (girls), football (boys), golf, judo, soccer, softball (girls), tennis, track and field, volleyball, and wrestling.

 The boys teams have won state championships in baseball, basketball, bowling, and volleyball; and league championships in .22 riflery, baseball, basketball, football, and volleyball.

 The girls teams have won state championships in bowling, cross country, judo and wrestling; and league championships in .22 riflery, basketball, bowling, judo, volleyball, and wrestling.

 The girls' varsity wrestling team has taken state championships in 2004 and 2006.